jlally21/ChicagoCrime/README.md

 Create and Populate Database
 cd into schema directory
-remove ChicagoMurders2015.db if it exists in the schema directory python3 initial_schema.py now ChicagoMurders2015.db should exist in the schema directory cp ChicagoMurders2015.db ../gmaps/   (this copies the ChicagoMurders2015.db into gmap directory)
+Vim initial_schema.py, the file path should be '/home/jlally/Chicago/ChicagoCrime/data/2015murdersonlyoutput.csv' remove ChicagoMurders2015.db if it exists in the schema directory python3 initial_schema.py now ChicagoMurders2015.db should exist in the schema directory cp ChicagoMurders2015.db ../gmap/   (this copies the ChicagoMurders2015.db into gmap directory)

 Launch the Application
 cd into gmap directory